Michelle-Watson/capstone-michelle/README.md

 ##### Who will use your app?
 How will they use it?
 Add any special considerations that your app must take into account.

 Gamers:

 - Looking for the best prices for video games before purchasing.
-    - Interested in sales, discounts, or price drops for their favorite titles.
+- Interested in sales, discounts, or price drops for their favorite titles
 - Want a simple, fast way to compare prices without visiting multiple sites.

 ### Features